jedward225/Generative_Models/README.md

 ---

 This project demonstrates comprehensive understanding of deep generative models from mathematical foundations to practical implementations, showcasing both theoretical knowledge and applied machine learning expertise.

+About the Notes:

+- It still need a update since this is a very early version ;(